Sustainable Engineering

 Sustainably networked

-With Sustainable Engineering, we combine precise planning, digital methods and sustainable strategies.
-This results in energy-optimized, resource-saving and value-enhancing solutions that make buildings fit for the future.
+With Sustainable Engineering, we combine precise design, digital methods and sustainable strategies.
+This results in energy-optimised, resource-efficient and value-enhancing solutions that make buildings fit for the future.

-In Central Technology (ZT), we bring people, ideas and technologies together.
+At Zentrale Technik (ZT), we bring people, ideas and technologies together.
 Together, our sustainable solutions make an important contribution to the STRABAG Group's goal of becoming climate-neutral by 2040.
-Because the future is teamwork.
+Because the future is all about teamwork.

 Sustainable engineering in ZT

-For us as an engineering office, sustainable engineering means: technology with responsibility.
-With Bauen im Bestand, our Green Services and MOLENO®, we create the basis for a sustainable future in central engineering.
+For us as an engineering firm, sustainable engineering means: technology with a sense of responsibility.
+With Bestand Beyond, our Green Services and MOLENO®, we create the basis for a sustainable future at Zentrale Technik.

-Why sustainable engineering not only protects the environment, but also offers economic benefits and practical added value.
+Sustainable engineering protects the environment, offers economic benefits as well as practical added value.

-• Conserving resources and protecting the climate: Through sustainable planning and construction, we reduce material consumption and cut emissions.
+• Resource conservation and climate protection: Through sustainable design and construction, we reduce material consumption and cut emissions.

-• Economic efficiency and value enhancement: Sustainable planning increases the service life of buildings, improves the quality of life and reduces operating costs.
+• Cost-effectiveness and value enhancement: Sustainable design extends the lifespan of buildings, improves the quality of life and reduces operating costs.

 • Innovation and responsibility: With sustainable approaches and holistic strategies, we create solutions that combine ecological, economic and social aspects.

-• Sustainable engineering means creating solutions today that will last tomorrow - for people, the environment and the future.
+• Sustainable engineering means creating solutions today that will continue to be effective tomorrow – for people, the environment and the future.

 Benedikt Zeisner